zozorain/zozorain.github.io/_pages/about.md

 </p>

 # 🔥 Top News
+- *2026.08*: One paper was accepted by EMNLP 2026.
 - *2026.05*: My internship work at AWS was accepted by TMLR.
 - *2026.01*: One paper was accepted by ICLR 2026.
 - *2026.01*: One paper was accepted by WWW 2026.
 - *2025.09*: One paper was accepted by NeurIPS 2025.
-- *2025.05*: Started as an Applied Scientist Intern at AWS AI.

 <details class="more-news" markdown="1">
 <summary>More News ↓</summary>
+- *2025.05*: Started as an Applied Scientist Intern at AWS AI.
 - *2025.05*: One paper was accepted by ACL 2025 (Findings).
 - *2025.05*: One paper was accepted by KDD 2025.
 - *2025.05*: One paper was accepted by ICML 2025.